ChainSafe/lodestar/.github/ISSUE_TEMPLATE/functionality.md

 # What functionality is being implemented

-# Where is it referenced in the reference python implementation
+# Where is it referenced in the reference python implementation or the ssz specification